 Stage 3 Baby Food Recipes

 Stage 3, or Chunky Purees, is the last stop of the puree culinary adventure for baby – the next phase is finger foods.

-What is Stage 3 Baby Food you ask me?
+What exactly are Stage 3 Baby Purees?
 Well, put simply, Stage 3 baby foods are a puree with small chewable chunks inside.
-Having small manageable chunks in a puree gets baby ready for finger foods by having them explore similar tastes that they are used to but with completely different texture profiles.
+Having small manageable chunks in a puree gets your baby ready for finger foods by having them explore similar tastes that they are used to but with completely different texture profiles.

-Baby has to learn how to move the chunks around their little mouths, how to “chew” (or really gnaw) at those chunks and finally they have to learn to swallow them without gagging or chocking.
-It’s a sensory and exploratory practice that takes some time, but trust me baby will learn how to do all of these things in no time at all.
+Baby has to learn how to move the chunks around their little mouths, how to chew on those chunks and finally they have to learn to swallow them without gagging or choking.
+It’s a sensory and exploratory practice that takes some time, but trust me, baby will learn how to do all of these things in no time at all.

 Reasons to Love these Homemade Stage 3 Purees

 - full of whole grains – millet, whole wheat pasta, quinoa, etc

 - great ideas for breakfast, lunch and dinners

 - can be made slightly chunky or really chunky depending on where baby is at with this stage of purees